5 Running Games to Play With Your Dog

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

-Want to see more of that big toothy grin?
-Running around with your dog — even for just a few minutes a day — will give them a huge smile, guaranteed.
-Not only will play help your bond grow, but regular exercise keeps your dog flexible as they age, helps control their weight, and lets them burn off some of that excess energy.
+Not only will play help your bond grow, but regular exercise keeps your dog flexible as they age, helps control their weight, and allows them to burn off some of that excess energy.
 If your pup isn’t into “typical” dog stuff like fetch, running games can inspire most dogs to get moving.
 Here are five quick running games to play with your pup.

 1. Chase The Person.